 Best for business: Surface Pro 7+

-Best budget tablet: Surface Go 2
+Best budget tablet: Microsoft Surface Go 3

 Best budget laptop: Surface Laptop Go